EduardJrFlores/DSA-Assignment/README.md

 A dictionary named expressions is then defined, containing a variety of predefined mathematical expressions.
 Each expression is associated with a unique key which is 1-10 and includes both its formula and the expression itself.

 Upon execution, the code presents users with a menu displaying the available expressions along with their respective formulas.
 Users are prompted to input a choice corresponding to the desired expression.

 Once the user makes a choice, the code proceeds to plot the graph of the selected expression.
-Additionally, it saves both the graphs and corresponding answers of the chosen expression to a file named "answers.txt".
-This file will change every time the program is run depending on which expression the user chooses.

-If the user opts for option 11, the code performs through all expressions, plotting each expression in the same graph.
-Furthermore, If the user chooses 11, "answers.txt" won't contain anything.
+If the user opts for option 11, the code iterates through all expressions, plotting each one individually.
+Additionally, it saves both the graphs and corresponding numerical results to a file named "answers.txt".

+In cases where the user selects an expression other than option 11, the code plots a single graph for the chosen expression and saves the associated data to "answers.txt".

 In summary, this program contains three files: "Assignment.py" containing the code, "values.txt" containing the values of x, and "answers.txt" containing the answers of each expression chosen by the user except option 11 which plots every expression.